GoogleForCreators/web-stories-wp/docs/cdn.md

 You can download it from [git-lfs.github.com](https://git-lfs.github.com/) (or use `brew install git-lfs` if you're on Mac).

-Verify that the installation was succcessful:
+Verify that the installation was successful:

 ```bash
 $ git lfs install